texastribune/styleguides/texastribunestyle.md

 #### Typekit

 The Texas Tribune has its own font kit through Typekit that supplies the fonts for the site.
-Typekit is loaded at the top of base.html to avoid a flash of unstyled content (FOUC) when it comes to fonts.
+Typekit is loaded in the head to avoid a flash of unstyled content (FOUC) when it comes to fonts.

 #### Stories